RolandWarburton/knowledge/Linux/Systemd.md

 2. put the following mandatory content in the systemd file
 ```
 [Unit]
-Description=build my website	# Describe what the unit does
+#Describe what the unit does
+Description=build my website
-After=network.target	# When should the unit run
+#When should the unit run
+After=network.target
 #
 [Service]
-Type=oneshot	# Set the type
+#Set the type
+Type=oneshot
-WorkingDirectory=/home/roland/staticFolio	# set the directory to work from
+#set the directory to work from
+WorkingDirectory=/home/roland/staticFolio
-# Do this before ExecStart
+#Do this before ExecStart
 ExecStartPre=/usr/bin/bash -c 'echo build script ran at $(date) >> /home/roland/log.txt'
-# Run this command
+#Run this command
 ExecStart=/home/roland/.nvm/versions/node/v12.16.1/bin/node build.js
 User=roland
 Group=roland